15 Landing page best practices to get more conversions

 1 – Write a benefit-focused headline

-A headline is the first thing a visitor sees, so you need to make sure it grabs their attention from the get go.
-The value you offer needs to be immediately clear — after all, visitors need to know what’s in it for them if they’re going to sign up or buy from you.
+A headline is the first thing a visitor sees, so you need to make sure it grabs their attention immediately.
+Your headline should clearly communicate the value you offer; visitors need to know what’s in it for them if they’re going to sign up or buy from you.

-Approximately 80% of your visitors will read your headline, but only 20% will read the rest.
+Did you know that about 80% of your visitors will read your headline, but only 20% will read the rest?

-Our advice?
-Spend more time writing your headline than you do the rest of your page.
+Easy: spend more time writing your headline than any other part of your page.
 Test different headlines to see which works best.

-Check out the example below from JB Fit.
+Check out the example below from JB Fit – “The Ultimate Pain-Free Back Program.”
 See how she uses a benefit-driven headline to draw people in.

 example of benefit focused headline